electric-cloud/EC-WebSphere/help/procedures/ExportApplicationServer/postface.md

 ### Export Application Server

-To Export Application Server in Flow interface, do these steps:
+To Export Application Server in CloudBees CD interface, do these steps:

  * Create Pipeline.
  * Create task.